 The investors should not be carried away with the price per share because it is one of the common misconceptions regarding a good indicator of the size of a company.

 For instance, if a company ABC has 7.78 billion shares outstanding and the current market price of its stock is $80 per share, it will have a market capitalization of $622.4 billion.
 That is to say, the market cap of company ABC is higher by $29.7 billion as compared to Apple’s market cap of $592.7 billion.

-Moreover, this larger market cap for ABC was despite its current share price being lower to that of Apple as stated above.
+Moreover, this larger market cap for ABC was despite its current share price is lower than that of Apple, as stated above.
 Thus, a company with a higher share price does not necessarily mean that the company is worth more than the company with a lower stock price.

 Top 12 companies by Market Cap

 Below is the list of top 12 companies by Market Capitalization.
 We note that Apple is on top with a market capitalization of close to $590billion, where Google is second with a market cap of $539.7 billion.

 The company with a lower market cap provides investors with greater growth opportunities in the future, while the company with the higher market cap is entitled to carry less risk regarding price volatility and carry a sustainable growth rate Sustainable Growth Rate Sustainable Growth Rate (SGR) signifies how much a company can grow without relying on external capital infusion and is calculated using the return on equity and multiplying it by the business retention rate.
 Formula = retention rate * return on equitywith a good return on investment.
 The chart below shows the market cap for the largest companies in the world.